 Do you have to be a millionaire to build a custom home?

 HGTV, whether its rebuilding an old home or starting from scratch, focuses on customizing all the rooms of your home, specific to your family.
 Although you may daydream about having a home like the ones you see on TV, you might have asked how anyone could afford these beauties.
 The good news is that you don’t have to be rich to build a custom home.
+You can significantly increase your integra custom home value.

 Where is the inspo coming from?

-When a client sends me Houzz, Pintrest photo or screen grab of the ever so popular HGTV show, Fixer Upper of what they dream of in their master bath or open kitchen with a massive island, I have to ask specificly, what do you like about it?
+When a client sends me Houzz, Pintrest photo or screen grab of the ever so popular HGTV show, Fixer Upper of what they dream of in their master bath or open kitchen with a massive island, I have to ask specifically, what do you like about it?
 Is it the colors?
 Materials?
 Textures?
 Furniture?

 Bang for your Buck!